sjet47/blog/content/posts/Linux/syscall_irl/index.md

     1127:	ret
 ```

-Since the first parameter `$rdi` is the address of the array `arr` that we allocated before, and the three parameters we passed to `ret_big` are placed in registers `$rsi`, `$rdx`, `$rcx` respectively, this code simply copy the three parameters to the array `arr` in order:
+Since the first parameter `$rdi` is the address of the array `arr` that we allocated earlier, and the three parameters we passed to `ret_big` are placed in the registers `$rsi`, `$rdx`, and `$rcx` respectively, this optimized code simply copies the three parameters to the array `arr` in order:

 1. `111c: mov %rsi,(%rdi)`: `arr[0] = %rdi`.
 2. `111f: mov %rdi,0x8(%rdi)`: `arr[1] = %rsi`.
 3. `1123: mov %rcx,0x10(%rdi)`: `arr[2] = %rdx`.
 4. `1127: ret`: return `arr`

-Now it's clear, **if we want to return a large chunk of data which can not fit in a register, we pass an address for the return value and let the function save it at that address.**
+Now it's clear.
+If we want to return a large data structure that cannot fit into a single register, we can pass the address of a buffer as the return value parameter and let the function save the data at that address.

-Since we just pass an address, it might happen that the function write more data than we expected, which will cause [**buffer overflow**](https://en.wikipedia.org/wiki/Buffer_overflow) that may results in a segment error or worse, an [**ACE**](https://en.wikipedia.org/wiki/Arbitrary_code_execution).
-So how can we prevent this from happening?
+However, this approach introduces a potential risk of [**buffer overflow**](https://en.wikipedia.org/wiki/Buffer_overflow), as the function might write more data than the allocated buffer can accommodate.
+This could result in a segment fault error, or even worse, an [Arbitrary Code Execution](https://en.wikipedia.org/wiki/Arbitrary_code_execution) vulnerability.
+So, how can we prevent this from happening?

-### Canary: The Guardian of Stack
+### Canary: The Guardian of the stack

-You might notice that the fourth instruction in `main`(step 3) put a secret value on stack at the location `arr[3]`, which is the last element of the array `arr` we allocated.
+You might notice that in the `main` function(step 3), the fourth instruction places a secret value on the stack at the location `arr[3]`, which is the last element of the array `arr` we allocated.

-Most buffer overflow attacks are based on the fact that the attacker can take an unbounded string as input, and if we use `\0` as the input delimiter, then the program will write the user input along the buffer and overwrite the memory that doesn't belong to the buffer, which may stores the return address.
+Most buffer overflow attacks exploit the fact that the attacker can provide an unbounded string as input, and if the program uses a null character (`\0`) as the input delimiter, it will write the user input along the buffer and overwrite the memory that does not belong to the buffer, which may contain the return address.

-After `ret_big` returns, the `main` instantly check if the secret value is changed, that is, instructions from `11ad` to `11ba`.
-If the secret value is not changed, it means the following memory contents are also not changed too, so the program thinks it's safe and will jump to instruction at `<main+0x4b>`, which is `11c1`, and returns normally.
-But if not, it will assume the memory after that value is altered, and will call `__stack_chk_fail` to terminate the program to prevent more damages from happening.
+After `ret_big` returns, the `main` function immediately checks if the secret value has been changed (instructions from `11ad` to `11ba`).
+If the secret value remains unchanged, it means the memory contents following it have also not been altered, so the program considers it safe and jumps to the instruction at `<main+0x4b>`(`11c1`), and returns normally.
+However, if the secret value has been changed, the program assumes the memory after that value has been altered too, and it will call the `__stack_chk_fail` function to terminate the program and prevent further damage.

-This secret value is called [**Canary**](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Canaries), and it is a common technique to defend buffer overflow attacks.
-This terminology itself is a reference to the historic practice of using canaries in coal mines to warn miners toxic gases, which is another somber story[^2].
+> This secret value is a random number known as a [**Canary**](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Canaries), and it is a common technique used to defend against buffer overflow attacks.
+The term "Canary" is a reference to the historic practice of using canaries in coal mines to warn miners of toxic gases, which is another somber story[^2].

-### Calling Convention
+### x86_64 Calling Convention

-There are many details defined by calling convention, since we are focusing on syscall topic, only the following details are important to us:
+There are many details defined by the calling convention, but for the purpose of our discussion on system calls, the following specifications are the most important:

  - **Where parameters are placed.**
  - **The order in which parameters are passed.**